Follow-Up Emails for Job Interviews: 3 Templates

 How to customize the templates

 Follow-up email templates and examples are great when you're unsure what to say.
-They can also help you hit all the key points a follow-up should have.
-When using a template or an example, make sure you personalize it and double-check for any spelling or grammar mistakes before pressing send.
+They can also help you cover all the important points a follow-up should have.
+When using a template, example, or AI, make sure you personalize it and double-check for any spelling or grammar mistakes before pressing send.

-You don't want your interviewer to see any errors or know that you used a template; this can be a red flag and hurt your chances.
-Copy and paste the template into a Word document with a grammar checker like Grammarly.
-Double-check that you've filled in all the blanks with your name, role, and company and removed any filler content.
+You don't want your interviewer to see any errors or know that you used a template or AI.
+This can be a red flag and have the opposite effect from what you’re intending.
+Copy and paste your message into a Word document, then use a grammar checker like Grammarly.
+Double-check that you've filled in all the blanks with your name, role, and company, and removed any placeholder text.
+Reading your note aloud can also help you catch any mistakes.

 Interview follow-up FAQs